If your game (for examples, Bless Online) is based on P2P, Mudfish could not be helpful to play the game because there are limitations as follows:

-You should use Full VPN mode to cover all other user's IP address.
+You can use this mode to cover all other user's IP address.
 If not, your game client try to connect to some of users not via Mudfish.
 It results in the failure of connection or game boosting.

 It points that depending on the physical location of users the connections via Mudfish could be better or worse.

 Picking up a mudfish node which locates at closer to your location would be better.
 But I don't recommend to pick a mudfish whose RTT between your location and mudfish node is larger than 10 ms.

 Please check Mudfish with Proxifier link for details.